-(iv) Energy changes in a chemical change.

-Exothermic and endothermic reactions with examples - evolution/absorption of heat, light and electricity.

-(v) Burning: Definition and conditions of burning.
+- (iv) Energy changes in a chemical change. - Exothermic and endothermic reactions with examples evolution/absorption of heat, light and electricity. - (v) Burning: Definition and conditions of burning.

-Definition; (Air is used for combustion) conditions for burning (combustible substance, supporter of combustion and ignition temperature); comparison of respiration and burning; burning of magnesium or candle to show that substances gain weight on burning; students to be made aware of how the balance of $O_2$ and $CO_2$ is maintained in nature. $O_2$ and CO2 Cycle.
+Definition; conditions for burning (combustible substance, supporter of combustion and ignition temperature); comparison of respiration and burning; burning of magnesium or candle to show that substances gain weight on burning; students to be made aware of how the balance of O_2 and CO_2 is maintained in nature.